-I was inspired to share these tips for coping with a physically distant or emotionally absent boyfriend by a reader.
-“I am always lonely, and I complain to my boyfriend because he doesn’t have time for me,” says D on 8 Signs He’s Not in Love With You.
+These tips for coping with a physically distant or emotionally absent boyfriend were inspired by a reader.
+“I am always lonely, and I complain to my boyfriend because he doesn’t have time for me,” says Desiree on 5 Smart Ways to Respond When Your Boyfriend Stops Texting You.
 “He says he understands and that I need to give him time and we both need to weather the storm together.
 I don’t know what this means.
 My friends and family say he isn’t prioritizing me or our relationship.
 It’s been five months of him almost never spending time with me, and I’m lonely and confused.
 Is my boyfriend not interested in me anymore?
 What do I do?”

 Instead of relying on your boyfriend for your self-image, find ways to love and honor yourself, to see yourself the way God sees you.
 You are creative, smart, quirky, funny, and beautiful.
 You deserve a relationship that fills you up and helps you love yourself for who you are.
 You deserve a boyfriend who wants to spend time with you, who is eager to be with you.